 Interestingly, the lintel of the souterain is carved with Ogham symbols which are said to be translated as ‘Fraech, son of Medb’.
 I always thought he was her son-in-law, but maybe in those days, it amounted to much the same thing.
 Medb would have been around in the third century AD, and the earliest Ogham insciptions don’t date until much later, around the fifth-sixth centuries, so maybe this inscription is some kind of Medieval joke!
 I’m looking forward to seeing it, anyway.

-As I haven’t been yet, I had to grab a pic from wikipedia, which is not the best, but you can see some really great pictures RIGHT HERE, and I hope to bring you some of my own next week, as well as some of the really fascinating myths and legends associated with it too.
+I hope to bring you some pictures next week, as well as some of the really fascinating myths and legends associated with it too.

 If you wish to reblog this post, please use the PRESS THIS button.
 It’s easy!